jszbm/waybar/README.md

 git clone git@github.com:jszbm/waybar.git
 ```

-Rename one config-platform.jsonc to config.jsonc according to your system
+Rename one config-platform.jsonc to config.jsonc according to your system.